Weather today: Heavy rains likely in Mumbai during next 2 hours; orange alert issued coastal K'taka

 The meteorological department also predicted heavy rainfall and strong wind in Karnataka coast.
 It also has predicted the sea to become turbulent.
 The department has also issued orange alert for coastal Karnataka on June 3.

-The monsoon arrived in Kerala on Monday, marking the commencement of the fourmonth- long rainfall season, the IMD said.
+The monsoon arrived in Kerala on Monday, marking the commencement of the four month-long rainfall season, the IMD said.